carpentries-incubator/R-ecology-lesson/README.md

-# Rewrite-R-ecology-lesson
+# R-ecology-lesson

-This is the lesson repository for Rewrite-R-ecology-lesson
+This is the lesson repository for R-ecology-lesson